tomnewport/rpi-docker-cpu-temperature-server/README.md

 # Raspberry Pi Temperature Server using Docker Compose

+This project uses `docker-compose` to run a multi-container application which checks the Raspberry Pi's CPU temperature and provides the result through a very simple AJAX web application.
+It is intentionally more complicated than necessary to show how `docker-compose` can be used to deploy applications on the Raspberry Pi.

+The application consists of three containers.
+The current temperature is read from one container using Python and then stored in another container using Redis.
+The value is then read from Redis and server over HTTP using NodeJS/Express.

+Running docker-compose up will:

+1. (If needed) download a Raspbian base docker image.
+1. (If needed) download Redis and compile from source inside the redis-rpi image.
+1. (If needed) install NodeJS and Python inside the nodejs-rpi and python3-rpi images respectively.
+1. Start containers for each image and network them together.
+1. Make the NodeJS application available on port 80 (default web port) of the raspberry pi.

 ## Initial Setup

 Before running this project you will need to install docker and docker-compose on your pi.